jgcarrillo/jekyll-personal-web/README.md

 ## 2. How to install plugins

 1. Go to [this website](https://jekyllrb.com/docs/plugins/your-first-plugin/).
-2. Check the documentation of the plugin an add in `_config.yml` an `Gemfile` the necessary line.
+2. Check the documentation of the plugin an add in `_config.yml` and `Gemfile` the necessary line.

 ## 3. How to change the default theme